MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallQueue.md

 Accept wildcard characters: False
 ```

-### -EnableTimeoutSharedVoicemailTranscription
+### -EnableOverflowSharedVoicemailTranscription
-The EnableTimeoutSharedVoicemailTranscription parameter is used to turn on transcription for voicemails left by a caller on timeout.
-This parameter is only applicable when TimeoutAction is set to SharedVoicemail.
+The EnableOverflowSharedVoicemailTranscription parameter is used to turn on transcription for voicemails left by a caller on overflow.
+This parameter is only applicable when OverflowAction is set to SharedVoicemail.

 ```yaml
 Type: Boolean